 A city and lake in New York State.

-Canandaigua reported to the South Atlantic Blockading Squadron off Charleston, S.C., 26 August 1862, adding to the power to isolate the Confederacy from overseas supplies, one of the Navy's several decisive contributions to Union victory.
-Off Charleston on 15 May 1863 Canandaigua took the sloop Secesh; later she destroyed another blockade runner, and aided in the capture of a schooner and a steamer in the same area.
+Canandaigua reported to the South Atlantic Blockading Squadron off Charleston, S.C., on 26 August 1862, adding to the power to isolate the Confederacy from overseas supplies, one of the Navy's several decisive contributions to Union victory.
+Off Charleston on 15 May 1863, Canandaigua took sloop Secesh; later she destroyed another blockade runner, and aided in the capture of a schooner and a steamer in the same area.

 In addition to blockading, Canandaigua cooperated with Army forces taking part in the long series of attacks on positions in Charleston harbor during 1863 and 1864.
 On 17 February 1864, she rescued 150 of crewmen from Housatonic when that ship fell victim to the historic attack by Confederate submarine H. L. Hunley.